As the days get shorter and the long, dark nights of winter settle in, a lot of people find their mood gets darker, too.

 Your body and your brain are craving more daylight, which makes your body release the feel-good hormone serotonin.
 Walk outside during the day, even when it’s cold, to get some sun exposure.
 Sitting closer to windows during the day can also help you get an extra dose of sunshine.
 Doctors usually recommend that people with SAD use a light box (a special light that simulates daylight) for 30 minutes per day.
-Using a light box MIGHT boost your mood even if you haven’t been diagnosed with SAD, but keep in mind they can be pretty pricey and you should talk to a health care provider before using one.
+Using a light box may boost your mood even if you haven’t been diagnosed with SAD, but keep in mind they can be pretty pricey.
 Everybody, however, can get out during the daytime, even for just a few minutes.
 You may feel your worst in the morning, but make an effort to open up the curtains and soak in the morning rays.
 Remember: hibernation is for bears, not you!

 2. Eat to improve your mood.

 Certain foods such as chocolate have been shown to improve moods and help relieve anxiety.
 Candy and carbohydrates, like cookies or white bread, on the other hand, feel good when you’re eating them, but make you feel worse later when your blood sugar crashes.
 Little comforts that don’t lay on the carbs, like a cup of tea or small piece of dark chocolate, can help you relax without sabotaging yourself later.
 It’s also important to eat plenty of fruits and vegetables, which can leave you feeling more optimistic in the long run.
 Make a pot of vegetable soup or chili to get the cozy feel of a cup of hot chocolate without the sugar crash.